 I know that most teachers are obsessed with Flair pens, but I like this a lot better.
 If you don’t quite understand the Flair pen obsession, then I think you should give these a try.

-So organization is something I struggle with.
+Being organized is something I struggle with.
 We are one to one with iPads this year, but I haven’t gone completely digital yet and these still come in handy.
 Before I got this, the table at the front of the room where I keep my papers was a hot mess.
 I liked this so much that I bought another one the same day I received the first one.
 It is great and quite sturdy.